njmurray95/utils/distros/linux/README.md

 ## Misc.

-Version information about the distrol:
+Version information about the distro:
 ```
 cat /etc/issue
 ```